10 Ways To Help You Grow A Sustainable Lifestyle Right Now & Make A Big Difference For Your Health & The Environment

 by CS Sherin

-- Commit to decreasing your daily meat and dairy intake.
+- Decrease your daily meat and dairy intake.
 The amount of meat and dairy being consumed is grossly unsustainable, unethical, and unhealthy for people, animals, resources, and the environment.
 At the rate we are going now, the United Nations University has estimated that without changes, greenhouse gas emissions will increase by 80%!
 Multiple extensive and major scientific studies agree that a worldwide move to a plant-based diet could instead reduce emissions by 63% (vegetarian) to 70% (vegan).
 The American diet takes too much, wastes too much, and shows little to no concern for the dire crises we face that impact future health and survival.
 Also, the American diet puts unbearable strain on health and subsequently health care systems, as well as environment, animals, and resources.
 Even the most die-hard meat and dairy fan can recognize the benefit for health and the pocketbook in easing up on meat and dairy intake each day.
 Ready to get started, and make a life-affirming change?
 Explore fun, balanced, easy sustainable plant-based recipes.
 Hint: there are many recipes and guides that set you up for success for this adventure in Recipe For A Green Life.

 - Buy local, organic, humane, and Fair Trade products.
 Buying local cuts on cost, emissions, and supports local businesses and local farms.
 Buying organic eliminates pesticides and GMOs while maintaining a more ethical, natural, and healthy approach to food, resources, and health.
 Supporting local organic farms and gardens lessens food waste and helps communities to unite and thrive.
 While organic labeling can be tricky, it is worth learning about in order to make the best choices for you and your family in the long run.
 When you buy a product, textile, or food from another country, it is best to buy Fair Trade.
 This certification ensures basic standards and protections for health, human/animal rights, and habitats, as well as workers’ rights, fair pay, and the ability to form unions.
 Otherwise, too often we unwittingly fund human and animal rights abuses, habitat and species loss, sweatshops, slavery, and serious degradation of our biodiversity and natural resources.
 Invest in ethical and transparent sourcing, businesses, practices, and products.
 Divest from what is toxic, unsustainable, harmful and wasteful without conscience.
 Support communities, health, kindness, and equity.